FrenchWW/SimpleKitPVP/README.md

 # SimpleKitPVP
-One kit pvp, with some fun stuff :)
+Simple kit pvp, with some fun stuff :)